ramonpzg/rpg_content/docs/analytics/03_structures.md

 [1, 'Ray', True, 3.7] # this is a very mixed list
 ```

 You can also have nested lists, meaning, lists within lists.
-These nested lists can also be thought of as matricee.
+These nested lists can also be thought of as matrices.
 We learn about matrices in more depth on week 2, so for now, let's look at two examples to satisfy our curiosity.

 ```python